mmz-srf/akamai-operator/docs/HOSTNAME_MANAGEMENT.md

 When you create a new AkamaiProperty resource with hostnames:

+1. The operator checks if the referenced edge hostnames exist
+2. If edge hostnames don't exist and an `edgeHostname` spec is provided, they are created automatically
-1. The operator creates the property in Akamai
+3. The operator creates the property in Akamai
-2. After creation, it sets the initial hostnames for version 1
+4. After creation, it sets the initial hostnames for version 1
-3. The property is now ready with the configured hostnames
+5. The property is now ready with the configured hostnames

 ### Property Updates

 When you modify the hostnames in an existing AkamaiProperty:

 1. The operator detects the change by comparing desired vs current hostnames
+2. It ensures any new edge hostnames exist (creating them if necessary)
-2. It creates a new property version
+3. It creates a new property version
-3. It updates the hostnames for the new version
+4. It updates the hostnames for the new version
-4. The new version can then be activated
+5. The new version can then be activated

+### Edge Hostname Auto-Creation

+The operator can automatically create edge hostnames if they don't exist.
+When you specify hostnames with a `cnameTo` target that doesn't exist, the operator will:

+1. Check if the edge hostname exists in Akamai
+2. If not found and an `edgeHostname` spec is provided, create it using that configuration
+3. Use the created edge hostname for the property hostnames

+This feature simplifies property setup by eliminating the need to pre-create edge hostnames manually.

 ### Hostname Comparison